Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Preliminaries

-Let $D = (D(t))_{t \geq 0}$ denote a non-decreasing L\'evy process with $D(0) = 0$, characterized by c\'ad\'l\'ag (right-continuous with left limits) sample paths.
+Let $D = (D(t))_{t \geq 0}$ denote a non-decreasing L\'evy process with $D(0) = 0$, characterized by c\`adl\`ag (right-continuous with left limits) sample paths.
 Such a process $D$ is called a subordinator and is uniquely determined by its Laplace exponent $\psi: [0,\infty) \to [0,\infty)$ through the relation